minirop/fe2/README.md

 ## What to do?

-- Converts remaining maps into .tmx
 - Find better names for maps (especially those used more than once)
-- Same with portraits/battlers? or png + metadata?
+- Convert portraits/battlers into .tmx files? png + metadata?
+Something else?
 - Understand the data
     - items (how are their effect applied?)
     - enemy AI/gather/auto-battle